Jessie Lawrence Ferguson

 Jessie Lawrence Ferguson (June 8, 1941 – April 26, 2019) was an American actor.
 He was best known for playing the self-hating racist police officer in John Singleton's Academy Award-nominated film Boyz n the Hood (1991).

 Biography

 Ferguson was born in The Bronx, New York, on June 8, 1941.
 He lived there until the mid-1950s until moving to Chicago, Illinois.
 His first major role was in Starsky and Hutch in 1979.
 Ferguson is best known for his roles in Boyz n the Hood and John Carpenter's Prince of Darkness and Sam Raimi's Darkman.
 He has also had roles in Mike Hammer: Murder Takes All, Star Trek: The Next Generation, The Adventures of Buckaroo Banzai Across the 8th Dimension, All Night Long and The Fish that Saved Pittsburgh.
+Ferguson retired from acting in 1995 at 54 to focus on his family and his own art.
 Ferguson died of a heart attack at age 77 on April 26, 2019.